 Year Target and Implementation Steps Evaluation Area 2022 Make equity investments in 78 LIHTC projects in rural areas.
 Plan and execute a balanced portfolio and investment strategy that effectively manages risk.
 Work with our syndicator partners to achieve the goal by investing equity in both proprietary and multi-investor funds.
 Continue industry engagement through a presence in key networks by exploring new relationships or expanding existing relationships.
 Maintain support for investments located in high-needs rural regions and high-needs rural populations when opportunities arise.
-Investment 2023 Make equity investments in 70 LIHTC projects in rural areas.
-Evaluate portfolio and investment strategy based on lessons learned from 2022 and market conditions.
+Investment 2023 Make equity investments in 20 - 40 LIHTC projects in rural areas.
+Given the change in market conditions due to the TECE issue, we have directionally shifted from a multi-investor fund and proprietary fund strategy to proprietary fund only strategy.
 Strengthen syndicator partnerships to achieve the goal by investing equity in proprietary funds.
 Continue industry engagement through a presence in key networks and explore new relationships or expand existing relationships, if feasible.
-Maintain support for investments located in high-needs rural regions and high-needs rural populations, when opportunities arise.
+Maintain support for investments located in high-needs rural regions and high-needs rural populations if opportunities arise.
 Investment 2024 Make equity investments in 70 LIHTC projects in rural areas.
 Evaluate portfolio and investment strategy based on lessons learned from 2023 and market conditions.
 Continue to strengthen syndicator partnerships to achieve the goal by investing equity in proprietary funds.
 Continue industry engagement through a presence in key networks and explore new relationships or expand existing relationships, if feasible.
 Maintain support for investments located in high-needs rural regions and high-needs rural populations, when opportunities arise.
 Investment